Haiquan-27/SSH-Panel-doc-annex/README.md

 This repositories is used to provide necessary dependency files and detailed descriptions of *sublime text SSH panel* package

-It can be used in `Windows amd64` `Linux amd64` `MacOS amd64`.
+It can be used in `Windows x86` `Windows amd64` `Linux amd64` `MacOS amd64` `MacOS arm64`.
 For other OS or platforms, you may need to find or compile relevant files by yourself

 [此处](https://github.com/Haiquan-27/SSH-Panel-doc-annex/blob/main/README-CN.md)中文文档